 Why feed DFM to calves?

-The importance of DFMs in calves is to establish and maintain a healthy gut and fight off bad bacteria that can result in illness, particularly diarrhea.
+DFMs help calves establish and maintain a healthy gut and fight off bad bacteria that can result in illness, particularly diarrhea.
 Colonization of a newborn calf’s gastrointestinal (GI) tract begins immediately at birth.
 This is why it is critical to get calves off to the right start.
 In newborn calves experiencing acute challenges, the microbial population is sensitive; in other words, abrupt changes in the calf’s diet or environment can easily alter the microbial population of the GI tract and increase the chance for diarrhea (which is associated with a decrease of Lactobacillus in the gut).2

-To help combat harmful bacteria population the gut, reduce the likelihood of diarrhea and get a calf’s GI tract off to a healthy start, DFMs with lactic acid bacteria are fed.
-Early domination of HEALTHY microbials in the gut will help ensure calves have a good start to life.
+To help combat harmful bacteria population the gut, reduce the likelihood of diarrhea and get a calf’s GI tract off to a healthy start, you can feed DFMs with lactic acid bacteria.
+Early domination of HEALTHY microbials in the gut helps ensure calves experience a good start to life.

 The importance of DFMs in cows